-Absent insulin resistance, or perhaps in addition to issues with carbohydrate, another scenario that can rear its head is heightened cholesterol synthesis, absorption, and poor clearance.
+Another scenario that can rear its head is heightened cholesterol synthesis, absorption, and poor clearance.
 This means that some of us will make more cholesterol in response to a higher fat diet.
 The result is more cholesterol rich LDL-P and more risk added on top of Lp(a).

 The idea here is that, in insulin resistant patients, the LDL particle is packing greater amounts of triglycerides (produced from sugar) than cholesterol.
 This puts the LDL-C number low, but the LDL-P, the true predictor of bad heart outcomes, high.

 Taking care of the insulin resistance with metformin or dietary interventions, reduces the LDL-P count, i.e. the number of LDL-P that are moving triglycerides around.
 This is a perfectly logical result in those with high triglycerides (as was the case with the case study) and high LDL-P, but not as much in cases where LDL-P is elevated and triglycerides are low.